iasminmartins/WaterQuack/README.md

 ---

 ### Conclusion:
-Water Reminder is a thoughtfully designed extension aimed at promoting better hydration habits.
+WaterQuack is a thoughtfully designed extension aimed at promoting better hydration habits.
 Its customizable features, visually appealing interface, and motivational system make it a valuable tool for health-conscious users.
 By leveraging Chrome's API capabilities, it delivers a seamless and effective user experience.
 We hope this extension inspires you to stay hydrated and healthy every day!

 ---

 ### Credits:
 Developed by Iasmin Martins Cintra.
 Icons sourced and designed by ChatGPT, with background color modifications made by the developer.